 The final major achievement of the

 Joint Civic Committee was the construction of a public recreation facility on

 the grounds bought previously near West Liberty School on Pioneer Avenue.

-Completed in 1940 and named Joseph F. Moore Park, the playground supplies an
+Completed in 1940 and named Joseph F. Moore Park, the playground supplies an imperative civic

-imperative civic necessity to the Brookline community.
-This is the property
+necessity to the Brookline community.

 the park was completed, it was one of the finest in Allegheny County.
 It

-contained a recreation building, two athletic fields, an olympic sized
+contained a recreation building, two athletic fields, an olympic sized swimming

-fountains and shade trees.
+of shade trees.